-60. Equality of Votes
+65. Equality of Votes

-In the case of an equality of votes whether on a show of hands or on a poll, the chairman of the meeting at which the show of hands takes place or at which the poll is demanded shall be entitled to a second or casting vote in addition to any votes to which he may be entitled to as a member.
+In the case of equality of votes whether on a show of hands or on a poll, the chair of the meeting shall not be entitled to a second or casting vote.

-61. Procedure if Poll Demanded
+66. Procedure if Poll Demanded